canonical/data-science-stack/docs/tutorial/getting-started.rst

 At this point we've installed MicroK8s and configured it to use the host's NVIDIA GPU.
 The next step now is to install the DSS CLI snap.

-You can install the CLI with the following commands:
+You can install the CLI with the following command:

 .. code-block:: bash